Skip to content

 Imports System

-' Person class
+' class person

 ' attributes

-Private _firstName As [String]
+Private _prenom As [String]

-Private _last_name As [String]
+Private _nom As [String]

 Private _age As Integer

-' constructors
+' manufacturers

 Public Sub New(ByVal P As [String], ByVal N As [String], ByVal age As Integer)

-Me._last_name = N
+Me._nom = N

 Me._age = age